the-real-i9/Backend-Topics-Study/Learn/OS Concepts/Process Management.md

 The PCB serves as <u>the repository for all the data needed to start or restart, a process,</u> along with some accounting data.

 ## Threads
-A feature specific processes that allows them to multitask on their own.
+A feature specific to processes that allows them to multitask on their own.

 This feature is especially beneficial on multicore systems, where multiple threads can run in parallel.
 - When a process creates a thread the OS distributes it among CPU cores in a round-robin fashion.